Aloha Aulani

 Executive ‘AMA‘AMA Lanai

 $350/day.
 Includes 2 casabellas, 2 lounge chaises, 1 table, 2 chairs, 2 umbrellas, a locking cabinet, a fruit platter, towels, and 10 bottles of water.
 This area is completely separated from everywhere else as it’s surrounded on three sides by rock walls.
-While lovely and semi-secluded, we’ve heard it gets pretty hot in the afternoon as there’s really no shade.
+While lovely and semi-secluded, we’ve heard it gets pretty hot in the afternoon as there’s really no shade and the walls block the breeze.
 There’s a staircase along one side that allows access to the beach and to the rest of the resort.
 The stairway is used by other resort guests as well, but it’s not heavily trafficked.
 Still, you’ll notice anyone passing by as they’ll be eyeing you as they come in to the resort.

-The first and fourth photos show you what you can expect to receive in terms of seating area, etc. The second photo is the view from the seating area and the third shows the area from above.
-You can see someone entering the staircase that leads to the lanai from the beach walkway.
+The first and fourth photos show you what you can expect to receive in terms of seating area, etc. You get the whole area, it is not shared with anyone else.
+The second photo is the view from the seating area and the third shows the area from above.
+In the third photo, you can see someone entering the staircase that leads to the entrance to the lanai from the beach walkway.